 Jesus related to people in very different ways, and it seems He had levels of relationships, sort of like concentric rings.
 The large crowds were in the outer ring, and He related to them in parables, so they didn’t really get to know Him personally.
 The next circle was the 500 who saw Jesus after His Resurrection.
 He revealed a lot more of Himself to them because they saw Him in His glorified body.
 The next circle was the 120 who were filled with the Holy Spirit on the day of Pentecost.
 The next circle was the 72 that He sent out two by two and gave them the authority to be His representatives. (or 70, depending on the translation; Luke 10:1) Closer still were the twelve disciples, and even closer, were the inner circle of three, Peter, James, and John.
-It’s quite obvious that Jesus revealed more of Himself to these three than the others. (i.e., the Mount of Transfiguration, raising the daughter of Jarius from the dead, Gethsemane, etc.) Finally, Jesus had one best friend, John the beloved, who He chose to care for His mother after He was gone.
+It’s quite obvious that Jesus revealed more of Himself to these three than the others. (i.e. the Mount of Transfiguration, raising the daughter of Jarius from the dead, Gethsemane, etc.) Finally, Jesus had one best friend, John the beloved, who He chose to care for His mother after He was gone.
 At the Last Supper, Peter, who was one of the inner three, asked John to ask Jesus who was going the betray Him.
 He knew John, who was physically next to Jesus, also had the closest relationship.
 The smaller the number of people, the more Jesus revealed of Himself.
-Maybe this is why John, one of the “Sons of Thunder,” (i.e., always ready for a fight; Mk.
-3:17) became known as the “Apostle of Love.”
+Maybe this is why John, one of the “Sons of Thunder,” became known as the “Apostle of Love.” (i.e. always ready for a fight; Mk.
+3:17)

-Most of us are already relating to Jesus, and others in this way.
-We each have a multitude of friends, but they only know a few things about us but not personal details.
+We are already relating to Jesus, and others in this same way.
+We each have a multitude of friends that know a few things about us but don’t know personal details.
 We all have a smaller group of people who know us a little better.
 These relationships are close, but not as intimate as they could be.
 We need to go even deeper with a few and experience the relational intimacy that we were created for.
-For this discussion, let’s call what we are talking about, a core group.
-You can call it a covenant group, support group or growth group or as in Australia, they’re called cells.
-The name is unimportant; we are simply talking about a small group (three to six) meeting in the Spirit of Jesus to discover all that God has for them.
+For this discussion let’s call what we are talking about, a core group.
+You can call it a covenant group, support group, fellowship group, growth group or as in Australia, they’re called cells.
+The name is unimportant; we are simply talking about a small group meeting in the Spirit of Jesus to discover all that God has for them.
 The church is where you worship and are taught, but the small group is the best vehicle I’ve found to strengthen and support my life in Christ.